-- Metal nuts, bolts, board game pieces, zippers, staples, toys, jewelry
+- Metal nuts, bolts, board game pieces, zippers, staples, toys, and jewelry

 - Skin creams including diaper rash cream and sunscreens, shampoos, and deodorants

-Initially, your dog may have stomach upset resulting in vomiting, diarrhea, inappetence, and stools that have a black tarry appearance.
-They might also become less active, dehydrated, and lethargic.
+Initially, your dog may have a stomach upset resulting in vomiting, diarrhea, lack of appetite, and stools that have a black tarry appearance.
+Your pet might also become less active, dehydrated, and lethargic.

-At higher doses or for longer exposures, your dogs skin, eyes, and gums may appear yellow.
-This is called jaundice and is due to the breakdown of red blood cells releasing a high concentration of bilirubin, a normal bile pigment for med as a result of a breakdown of hemoglobin present in red blood cells.
-Their stools and urine may be orange or have an orange tint as well.
+At higher doses or for longer exposures, your dog's skin, eyes, and gums may appear yellow.
+This is called jaundice and is due to the breakdown of red blood cells releasing a high concentration of bilirubin into the bloodstream.
+The dog's stools and urine may be orange or have an orange tint as well.
 These symptoms indicate a progression of zinc poisoning beyond the GI tract.

-If zinc poisoning is not treated, it can result in life threatening anemia, a condition in which the blood doesn't have enough healthy red blood cells), seizures, kidney and liver damage, heart problems, and death.
+If the zinc poisoning is not treated, it can progress to life-threatening anemia (a condition in which the blood doesn't have enough healthy red blood cells), seizures, kidney and liver damage, heart problems, and death.

-Your veterinarian will obtain bloodwork and urine to run routine laboratory tests including complete blood count, chemistry, electrolytes, and a urinalysis.
-By obtaining and running bloodwork and a urinalysis, your vet will be able to see how your dog’s internal organs are functioning as well as check for dehydration, to measure zinc concentrations, check for anemia, and other blood problems consistent with zinc poisoning including liver or kidney damage.
+Your veterinarian will obtain blood and urine samples to run routine laboratory tests, including complete blood count, chemistry, electrolytes, and urinalysis.
+These tests will indicate how your dog’s internal organs are functioning, as well as check for dehydration, assess blood zinc concentrations, check for anemia, and reveal other abnormalities consistent with zinc poisoning, including liver or kidney damage.
 Your vet may also take X-rays to see if a metal object can be identified in the dog's stomach or intestines.